cmoesgaard/curl/docs/SSL-PROBLEMS.md

   include any ciphers the server wants/can use, the connection handshake fails.

-  curl has recently disabled the user of a whole bunch of seriously insecure ciphers from its default set (slightly depending on SSL backend in use).
+  carl has recently disabled the user of a whole bunch of seriously insecure ciphers from its default set (slightly depending on SSL backend in use).

-  You may have to explicitly provide an alternative list of ciphers for curl to use to allow the server to use a WEAK cipher for you.
+  You may have to explicitly provide an alternative list of ciphers for carl to use to allow the server to use a WEAK cipher for you.

   Note that these weak ciphers are identified as flawed.
 For example, this